DataDog/dd-trace-dotnet/docs/development/CI/RunSmokeTestsLocally.md

 # open the url in your browser to see the actual diff
 open http://localhost:8126/test/session/snapshot?test_session_token=LOCALTEST&file=/snapshots/smoke_test_snapshots
 ```
+The diff should be explained in the url opened above.

 To test and update the .NET Core 2.1 snapshots, use the following steps instead